-To ensure your holiday drinkware doesn’t end up with any chips or cracks, you can use a storage bag like this flute organizer from QVC.
-It holds up to 12 flutes and it even comes in festive Christmas colors!
+To ensure your holiday drinkware doesn’t end up with any chips or cracks, you can use a storage bag like this wine glass organizer.

 Will you join me in this holiday decor organization challenge?
 It’s not a small task, but I’m sure we can support one another every step of the way!